May 17, 1995

 specific language suggests.
 The first such decision that dealt

-squarely with the scope of the term "record" involved a case cited
+squarely with the scope of the term "record" involved a case

 earlier concerning documents pertaining to a lottery sponsored by